 Students violating any of the Community Life Expectations, listed in the Student Handbook (available online at MyTIU Campus Life > Student Handbooks), or any other university policies, will be subject to disciplinary action as outlined in the Student Handbook.

 In order to facilitate orderly community life, students are expected to abide by other procedural rules and regulations as announced.

 The following list, though not exhaustive, defines some of the activities found in our Student Handbook that are not permitted for Trinity students.

 Trinity International University is a drug-free campus.
 Possession, purchase, distribution or consumption of any illegal drug is not permitted.
-Students suspected of the above will be asked to undergo drug testing available at Advocate Medical Center or on campus.
+While recreational marijuana is legal in Illinois, it is NOT legal on Trinity's campus.
+Students suspected of the above will be asked to undergo drug testing.
 Any student refusing to submit to these tests will be held in violation of our expectations.
-Any student who is involved in the purchase, possession, consumption or distribution of illegal drugs is subject to immediate dismissal from Trinity.
+Any student who is involved in the purchase, possession, consumption or distribution of illegal drugs or marijuana is subject to immediate dismissal from Trinity.
 Trinity reserves the right to report instances of illicit drug use and alcohol possession or use to the proper authorities.

 Alcohol-Free and Tobacco-Free Campus

 Trinity International University is also an alcohol-free and tobacco-free campus.
 Trinity College students, regardless of age, are not permitted, under any circumstances, to purchase, possess, consume, or distribute alcoholic beverages or tobacco products of any kind on or off-campus.
 Nonalcoholic beer and other drinks containing a percentage of alcohol are also prohibited.
 Individuals may be subject to having their breath smelled and/or tested by a Breathalyzer exam given by a staff member.